christinerosquist/sentry-katacoda/sentry-tutorial/step1.md

 3. Test that the application is working by writing `npm start`{{execute}} in order to start a local server.
 You can open the program if you click on the tab *Sample Application* beside the terminal.

 The application is now ready!
-Press `ctrl+C` to stop the server.
+Press `ctrl+C` to stop the server, so that you can use the terminal.

 # Get started with Sentry

 Since you now have an application - the next step is to integrate Sentry with it!

 You need to sign up for an account at https://sentry.io/signup/ in order to use the platform.
 Once you have signed up, you can create a new Sentry project.
-When you sign up, you can choose KTH as your organization.
+When you sign up, you can choose KTH as your organization (or something else appropriate).
 The e-mail you use will by default be used for all the Sentry-notifications.

 Once you have signed up, you can select platform for the project.
-In this tutorial we will use React, so please choose React.js as the platform you will use.
+In this tutorial we will use React.js, so please choose React as the platform you will use.
 Press *Create Project* after selecting the platform.
 After you have created your project, you can scroll up to the top of the page and press to *skip the onboarding* provided by Sentry (because you will use this tutorial instead!).
 You can leave the Sentry-page now, since **your first Sentry-project is created**, and you can continue exploring this tutorial!

 ![Sentry Platform](https://imgur.com/MQ18uY3.png "Sentry Platform")